eslint-community/eslint-plugin-promise/README.md

 }
 ```

-or start with the recommended rule set
+or start with the recommended rule set:

 ```json
 {